News

 When rainy weather sets in and you’re stuck inside with cooped up children, it can be tough to find something to keep them busy and interested for long.
 Try some of these wet weather boredom busters by making your own musical instruments and let their imaginations run free!

-Learning simple music education skills like clapping, singing or moving, are some of the most complex activities a child’s brain will undertake.
+Learning music and movement in early childhood education skills like clapping, singing or moving, are some of the most complex activities a child’s brain will undertake.
 Mastering a musical instrument actually improves the way your child’s brain processes language.
 This means they learn language faster, how to read earlier and develop comprehension skills more easily.

 So making music is not only fun, it’s a valuable part of your child’s educational journey.
 And it can be even more fun when you let their imaginations run wild with creating their own unique musical instruments.